Cost of Owning a Horse

 The cost of feeding and housing a horse depends on whether you’ll board it or keep it at home.
 The minimum requirements for good horse-keeping is a shelter from the wind and space to exercise.
 The shelter can be as simple as a three-sided run in shed, or as elaborate as a closed in barn with fans and automatic fly control systems.
 The ideal space requirement is two acres per horse.
 Barbed wire fences are a big no-no. Board fences are the most desirable, and the most expensive.
 Electric fencing materials are less costly and very effective unless the horse gets frightened enough to ignore and run through it.

-Good quality horse feed ranges from $6.00 per bag to $14.00 in most areas.
-Hay is also variable in cost depending on species and where you live, ranging from $3.00 to 8.00 per bale.
+Good quality horse feed ranges can cost up to $20 pr 50# bag in most areas.
+Hay is also variable in cost depending on species and where you live, ranging from $3.00 to 15.00 per bale.
 If the horse will be stalled bedding will add to the daily cost.

 Boarding your horse is a good choice for the first time horse owner.
 It gives you time to learn horse management, saves time, and can sometimes be less expensive in the long run.
 Full board means the stable owner provides the feed, hay and labor of caring for your horse.
 It is most expensive, ranging from $250 and up depending again on where you live, and the stable.
 Partial board can mean you are renting a stall or pasture and providing your own feed, and/or labor or some variation short of full board.
 Add training and instruction to these basics and the annual cost can double.
 The bottom line of annual horse care ranges from $1,500 to $5,000.